Doctors’ Notes

 Prevention

-As always, it’s very important to wash your hands frequently, and to not expose others to your illness if you are sick.
+As always, it’s important to wash your hands frequently, and to avoid exposing others to your illness if you’re sick.

 Questions?

-Dr. Alicia Hartung, a shareholder in the practice, has been a Kids Plus Doc since 2001.
+Dr. Alicia Hartung has been a Kids Plus Provider since 2001.